-The Penn Heart Rescue program currently includes six regional hospitals:
+The Penn Heart Rescue program currently partners with six regional hospitals: